 1. Cost is low or sometimes nill

 What defines viral marketing campaigns is that consumers do a large part of the work for the brand, which greatly decreases the distribution cost.
 It is not necessary to run paid ads or buy media space.
+This easily makes marketers utilize social media as part of a broader marketing funnel.

 2. Potential of massive reach